 Too good for hygiene products?
 The sandpaper method requires only a bit more effort (mainly finding sandpaper), but can shave away more grime from your headlights.
 If you haven’t already, clean your headlights with soap and water, then dry thoroughly.
 Apply a bit of water to the sandpaper (800 grit to start), then work it in circular motions around the headlight, followed by a horizontal path.
 Do this lightly — pressing too hard can scratch the housing.

 Now, grab finer sandpaper (1600 grit or more) and do the same process from the other direction.
 Once finished, wipe off the headlight with rubbing alcohol (this helps the headlight dry).
 Everything should look pretty clear at this point, but as a finishing touch, polish the plastic with toothpaste (like above) or a specialized headlight polish.

 The Outsourced Method

-If using toothpaste seems strange and trying sandpaper is a fearful endeavor, you can always pay for a kit like this one from 3M.
+If using toothpaste seems strange and trying sandpaper is a fearful endeavor, you can always pay for a kit.
 You’ll still need to get your hands dirty (or clean?) with an all-in-one setup, and the results will be about the same as the sandpaper method, but at least the kits aren’t expensive and are widely available.